kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 12: March 13, 2020

+**Today's Progress**: I worked on the cartao-virtual project.
+Added Modules and tested the examples from the documentation.
+I want to create a virtual business card (something within these lines) and I see that Angular Material has a lot icons and stuning navbars so I think it will be relatively easy to create this project.

+**Thoughts**: I'm just waiting the next Udemy promo so I can buy a Angular Masterclass or something.
+I'm also interested in learning about Socket.IO.
+As far as I understand emits something and uses TCP to work.
+I can be deadly wrong, you can laugh about it Kaio from the future.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/105e171058a1402fddb935ab74110140f407fbad)

+---

 ### Day 11: March 12, 2020

 **Today's Progress**: I worked on the cartao-virtual project.
 It's a new project just to practice what I've been learning about Angular Material.